-Dave Wickert AE7TD, Horace Hamby N7DRW, and guest instructors teach FCC amateur radio classes (General and Technician Class) to students.
+Dave Wickert AE7TD and guest instructors teach FCC amateur radio classes (Technician and General Class).
 A Technician class license allows amateurs to use radio frequencies for emergency communications, family communications, personal technology growth, and to make many new friends worldwide.
 A General license expands upon the Technician license by adding HF frequencies as additional privileges.

 Exam resources available:

-Regardless of the study approach taken, we recommend the ARRL “Ham Radio License Manual” (http://www.arrl.org/shop/ARRL-Ham-Radio-License-Manual-3rd-Edition/ ) as reference material.
-It is available on Amazon here: http://www.amazon.com/ARRL-Ham-Radio-License-Manual/dp/1625950136/ if you wish to purchase and study beforehand.
+Regardless of the study approach taken, as a long term resource, we recommend the ARRL “Ham Radio License Manual” (https://www.amazon.com/ARRL-Radio-License-Manual-Spiral/dp/1625950829/ ) as reference material.

 - “No-Nonsense Study Guides” http://www.kb6nu.com/study-guides/